Professional Development Services

 This webinar, hosted by the Center for Prevention Research and Development (CPRD), is provided to inform all Illinois SUPS and CSUPS providers about the 2024 Illinois Youth Survey.
 It includes recruitment efforts by CPRD, Chicago Public Schools, and tips for providers.
 Changes to the 2024 IYS were also described.

-This was recorded on August 9, 2023.
+Recorded on August 9, 2023.

 View Recording